CGBassPlayer/audio-help/src/x32/adding-a-press-feed.md

 1. Press the Routing Button next to the screen.
 2. Press the right arrow to change the currently viewed tab to `OUTPUT`.
 3. Use the left most encoder to change to an output you are you not already using.
-4. Using the third encoder from the left, select {{ selectedMatrix }} and click the encoder to select it.
+4. Using the third encoder from the left, select {{ matrixSelection.name }} and click the encoder to select it.
 5. Press the `MATRIX 1-6 MAIN C` button (bottom button in the column between the 2 banks of faders).
 6. With that bank of faders selected, Select the Main LR and then press `SENDS ON FADERS` so it is flashing at you.
-7. Turn up the {{ selectedMatrix }} in the routing to -6db
+7. Turn up the {{ matrixSelection.name }} in the routing to -6db
 8. Press `SENDS ON FADERS` again to exit.
-9. Turn up {{ selectedMatrix }} to 0db.
+9. Turn up {{ matrixSelection.name }} to 0db.
 10. Verify with the person connected that they are getting a signal from you.